Future Group in advance talks with RIL to sell stake in Future Retail, other units: Sources

 The Future Group is in advance talks with Mukesh Ambani's Reliance Industries to sell stakes in Future Retail and some other units, according to industry sources.
 The Kishore Biyani-led group, which already has a partnership with e-commerce giant Amazon, and Reliance Industries Ltd (RIL) had initiated talks in this regard some times back, they said.

+The promoters and promoter group held 40.31 per cent stake in Future Retail as on March 31, 2020.
 Future Retail operates 1,500 retail stores that cover over 16 million square feet of retail space in 400 cities.
 It has large format stores, Big Bazaar, its flagship chain, besides small store neighbourhood retail chains, EasyDay Club and Heritage Fresh.
 On the other hand, Reliance Retail operates a network of 11,784 stores covering 28.7 million square feet and reported a revenue of Rs 38,211 crore in the January-March quarter.
+PremjiInvest owns an about 6 per cent stake in Future Retail, while Amazon has around 3.6 per cent.

+Earlier this year, the Future Group had forged partnership with e-commerce major Amazon, as they sought to expand their reach by leveraging each other’s networks..